hshahamat/Spline_Visualizing_Using_Flask_API/README.md

 # Spline Visualizing Using Flask API
+The Spline chart type is a Line graph that plots a fitted curve through each data point in a series.
 A spline visualization replaces the straight line of a line visualization with a curve.

 ### requirements
 Flask==1.1.2 \